 7. Fill Out All Necessary Forms

-For more information about the various applications that might arise, check out the USCIS web page devoted to K-1 visas.
-Boundless also knows that every couple is unique.
-Our streamlined software tracks your application progress and securely stores your information and documents, so you can navigate each step of your K-1 journey with confidence.
+Boundless knows that every couple is unique.
+Our streamlined software tracks your application progress and securely stores your information and documents, so you can navigate each step of your immigration journey with confidence.
 Get started today!